You’re sitting down with the team for your weekly Wednesday check-in.

 Let’s take a look.

-So why do so many companies treat customer service as a cost to contain, instead of an investment to nurture?
+So why do so many companies treat customer service as a cost to cut, instead of an asset to grow?

 If the company you’re checking in with is big enough to have a dedicated customer-service function, encourage management to evaluate its people by customers retained.